Introduction

 - High-end high-capacity motorcycles use liquid-cooled engines with radiators.

-- Radiators are also used in equipment that runs on IC engines but remain stationary viz. engine-driven electric generators, engine-driven air compressors, etc. Installation of such equipment should be done properly to ensure there is proper air circulation for the radiator to function.
+- Radiators are also used in stationary equipment that runs on IC engines.
+Examples are engine-driven electric generators, engine-driven air compressors, etc. Installation of such equipment is done ensuring proper air circulation for the radiator to function.

 Symptoms of a deteriorating radiator

-A radiator will not fail overnight and it gives many signs of its getting bad.
+A radiator will not fail overnight.
+It gives many signs of getting bad.

 - Repeatedly getting the feeling of an overheated engine